whygukin/Group-9/docs/status.md

 Helped with integrating open-spiel environment with gym environment to use with the PPO algorithm https://www.gymlibrary.dev/api/wrappers/ - help with using the algorithm

-AI (ChatGPT) was used to help make some changes in the PPO algorithm (in the codebase above), such as helping change the PPO algorithm handle continuous to discrete inputs/outputs.
+AI (ChatGPT) was used to help make changes in the PPO algorithm (in the codebase above), 1) helping change the PPO algorithm handle continuous to discrete inputs/outputs.
+2) Alter it so that it is able to add some sort of exploration within the PPO algorithm using entropy.